 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 We ask that all our customers help us protect our water sources.
-For questions concerning this report or your water quality, please contact Natasha Niola, Water Quality Manager, at 516-632-2239 or Liberty Customer Service at 1-877-426-6999 TDD:711; or on the web at www.libertyenergyandwater.com.
+For questions concerning this report or your water quality, please contact Natasha Niola, Water Quality Manager, at 516-632-2239, Liberty Customer Service at 1-877-426-6999 TDD:711 or Westchester Department of Health at 914-864-7332; or on the web at www.libertyenergyandwater.com.